Recommended Reading For Children: Preschool-Elementary

 Ludwig, Trudy.
 The Invisible Boy.
-New York: Knopf Books for Young Readers, 2013.
+New York: Alfred A. Knopf, 2013.
 Brian is invisible.
 Nobody seems to notice him or think to include him in their group, games, or activities…until a new kid comes to class.
 This gentle story shows how small acts of kindness can help children feel included and allow them to flourish.

 Ludwig, Trudy.
 THE POWER OF ONE: Every Act of Kindness Counts.
 New York: Alfred A. Knopf, 2020.
 An empowering story that begins with one person standing up for what it right.
 Learn how one act of kindness can start a chain reaction.

 Ludwig, Trudy.
 Quiet Please, Owen McPhee!
-New York: Knopf Books for Young Readers, 2018.
+New York: Alfred A. Knopf, 2018.
 Owen, a talkative boy, comes down with laryngitis and learns about the power of listening—not only with his ears but also with his heart—as a result.

 Mantchev, Lisa.
 Strictly No Elephants.
 New York: Simon & Schuster, 2015.
 A sweet story about inclusion, with the important message that all are welcome.